aimanafzal/aimanafzal/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working at BEMA NETWORK
+- 🔭 I’m currently working as a Tech Lead BEMA NETWORK and a proud team member of Solsniffer.com

 - 👯 I’m looking to collaborate on Open Source Projects